In this guide

 Step 3 - Start with one workflow, prove ROI, then expand

 Implement AI for one workflow.
 Measure the results.
 Show the ROI to stakeholders.
 Then expand.
-This approach builds organizational confidence, demonstrates value, and creates internal champions for broader AI adoption.
+One visible win does more for internal buy-in than any slide deck.
 Not sure whether to build custom or use off-the-shelf tools?
 Our comparison of custom AI vs no-code automation can help you decide.

 Companies that try to automate everything at once almost always fail.
-Companies that prove one win and expand methodically almost always succeed.
+The ones that prove a single win and then expand usually get where they wanted to go.

 Step 4 - Build governance from day 1